Shiva936-6/Blinkit-Sales-Performance-Dashboard-Power-BI-/README.md

 # 📊 Blinkit Sales Performance Dashboard (Power BI)

-This repository contains a **Power BI dashboard** designed to analyze and visualize **Blinkit’s sales performance**, item distribution, and outlet insights.
+Welcome to the Blinkit Sales Performance Dashboard project!This repository contains a **Power BI dashboard** designed to analyze and visualize **Blinkit’s sales performance**, item distribution, and outlet insights.
 The dashboard provides an interactive and data-driven view of sales trends, item ratings, and outlet-level performance metrics to support business decision-making.

 ---